Marcus Baker: Career

 In 1872, he was hired by William Healey Dall to be a naturalist on an expedition to Alaska, where he collected topographic and hydrographical data.
-He would continue to go with Dall to Alaska every year until 1888, when he co-founded the National Geographic Society and one of the first editors of the National Geographic Magazine.
+He would continue to go with Dall to Alaska every year until 1888, when he co-founded the National Geographic Society and became one of the first editors of the National Geographic Magazine.
 He was one of the 15 original signers of the articles of incorporation for the National Geographic Society in 1888.
 Baker was well known for his work in geology and cartography.

 Baker's home

 Baker's home in DC was built in 1889 at 1905 16th Street NW.
 It is a 4,000 square foot five-bedroom townhouse with a two-bedroom, lower-level apartment.
-The house's molding and woodwork has been restored to preserve the house however, a media room with surround sound and a home theater, a garage, and outdoor decks were added.
+The house's molding and woodwork has been restored to preserve the house, however a media room with surround sound and a home theater, a garage, and outdoor decks have been added.